Using file folder activities effectively

 IEP folder

-6. Use them for homework.
+6. Use file folder activities for homework.

 HW bag

 PS Have you signup up for my FREE RESOURCE LIBRARY YET?
+If not, CLICK HERE!!

 Christa